Kiosai/pride-malden-22/index.md

 Saturday June 18th 2022, 11AM to 5PM, Coytemore Lea Park in Malden, RAIN OR SHINE.

+### Donate
+We are trying to raise $2,000 to cover a stipend for our guest speakers, our DJ, and food for the event.
+Any additional funds raised or not spent will go towards our budget for next year’s Malden Pride celebration!
+You can donate here: [https://gofund.me/36b5d145](https://gofund.me/36b5d145).
+All support is greatly appreciated and helps us make the event bigger and better.

 ### Activities
 We're excited to bring you a variety of activies this year.
 You will be able to:
 - Peruse tables of local organizations and gather some resources